 Gabe returns to his sister’s place after moving out on his roommate, Billy.
 (Billy was also involved in Dan’s murder but ran from the scene.)
 Hannah’s got the cash from the locker on the table and it adds up to $2 million.
 Gabe’s sure she needs to take it back, but Hannah thinks they should just take off.
 They realize Dan owed it to someone, however Hannah thinks the world owes this to them.
 Maybe they’re meant to have it.
 Gabe leaves, upset with what Hannah’s got planned.

 Gabe returns to his old apartment and finds it’s been ransacked.
 He calls out for Billy and no one responds.
 He discovers him dead, covered in blood in the bathtub.
-He runs out and phone Hannah, saying someone tortured Billy and killed him.
+He runs out and phones Hannah, saying someone tortured Billy and killed him.
 He warns Hannah that Billy knows her address and she needs to leave.

 Hannah tells Gabe to go to Queens and take the Fulton St. exit.
 She’ll meet him there.
 There’s knocking at her door as they hang up.
 Before she can do anything, a man has entered her apartment.
 He asks for the money and claims he’ll leave when he gets it.
 He’s armed with a hammer and, frightened, Hannah tells him it’s on the top shelf in the kitchen.
 When he turns, she races for the bathroom but he breaks in the door.
 She then admits the money is on the bed.